hkayann/grove-dataset-generation/README.md

 ## My Observations Regarding Sensor Qualities

-- All sensors other than light sensor are fairly slow and not sensitive.
+- Regarding 1st dataset, sensors other than light sensor are fairly slow and not sensitive.
 Those sensors data can be used to examine the effects of inadequate sensors.
+- Grove - Temperature&Humidity Sensor (High-Accuracy &Mini) v1.0 has an acceptable resolution/accuracy.